 Career Prospects for Medical Assistants

 As we mentioned, one advantage of being a medical assistant is flexibility.
-If you’re broadly interested in working in the medical field but unsure of what roles you may enjoy, starting as a medical assistant makes a lot of sense.
+If you’re interested in working in the medical field but unsure about the roles you might enjoy most, starting as a medical assistant makes a lot of sense.

-After completing a training program most medical assistants seek certification by passing a registry/certification exam.
+After completing a training program, most medical assistants seek certification by passing a registry/certification exam.
 These exams are generally taken through the American Medical Technologists (AMT) or the American Association of Medical Assistants (AAMA).

-will grow 23% (much faster than average) between 2014 and 2024.
-In short, this is one of the fastest growing career paths in medicine today.
+will grow 23% (much faster than average) between 2018 and 2028.
+This means that this field is one of the fastest-growing career paths in the entire country.

-Starting a Medical Assistant Career
+Jumpstart Your Medical Assistant Career Today